rpcpool/yellowstone-faithful/yellowstone-faithful-client/examples/README.md

 - `--end-slot`: Ending slot (inclusive, optional)
 - `--limit` or `-l`: Maximum transactions to receive (default: 100)
 - `--no-vote`: Exclude vote transactions
-- `--failed-only`: Only include failed transactions
+- `--exclude-failed`: Skip failed transactions
 - `--account-include`: Include transactions with these accounts (repeatable)
 - `--account-exclude`: Exclude transactions with these accounts (repeatable)
 - `--account-required`: Require these accounts in transactions (repeatable)

+Filters are combined: transactions must satisfy every provided filter (non-vote if `--no-vote`, not failed if `--exclude-failed`, matches any `--account-include`, avoids any `--account-exclude`, and includes all `--account-required`).

 ---